ASK AN EXPERT

 Another strategy is to re-examine the requirements of your application.
 Let's say you've always specified a certain thickness of material for the strength and durability you require.
 Our technical experts can analyze your needs and, by using a different grade of material, may be able to satisfy your requirements with a thinner product that still gives you all of the performance characteristics you need.
 This method saves some of our customers about 10% in unit costs.

 Finally, you should be aware that some suppliers routinely reduce the thickness of their product by about 10%, which is still within accepted industry standards, and base your cost on the gross shipping weight.
 This combination of making a lighter product and basing the price on gross shipping weight may reduce your invoice cost by 5% - 10%.
-Although this is not our usual practice, we're more than happy to accommodate buyers if this method works to their advantage.
+Although this is not our usual practice, we're happy to accommodate buyers if this method works to their advantage.

-"Can I use coextruded films in laminations or to replace laminated film to lower packaging cost?"
+"Can I use coextruded films in laminations or replace laminated film to lower packaging cost?"

 The quick answer is YES, and in two significant ways.
 The first way would be to substitute or replace coextruded barrier film in what was formerly a plain laminated structure without printing.
 The barrier need should be examined to match up the oxygen barrier requirement and whether the film needs to have nylon on the outside of the web for automatic FFS or in pouch making the conversion.

 If the OTR (Oxygen Transmission Rate) barrier can be attained and package optics is not a concern, then there can be significant cost savings by switching to a coextruded film to replace a lamination.

 The second way to save money is to use the barrier-coextruded film as the sealant layer in a lamination.
 For instance, NYLON or EVOH & Nylon, or some other possible barrier combinations, such as Nylon and, or HDPE (high-density polyethylene) for added moisture barrier, whatever the specific barrier requirement is needed in the finished lamination.